 Accidents are undesirable occurrences that happen in a fraction of a second and can lead to serious injuries.
 In some instances, accidents could be due to our own actions while others could be caused by other people's actions.
 If you've suffered injuries due to the negligence or willful intent of another person, then you may have a valid personal injury case.

 While personal injury claims can be settled without going to trial, going about a personal injury claim alone poses various risks.
 In most personal injury cases, the defendant will deny liability and you have to prove that they were responsible for the accident that caused your injuries.
 Working with a qualified and experienced personal injury lawyer in Montgomery can help you prove liability to ensure that you're awarded compensation for your injuries.

 At Mike Bell Accident & Injury Lawyers, we understand the pain and anguish that comes with personal injury cases.
 We are dedicated to offering top-tier legal representation to personal injury victims to help them receive compensation for their losses and injuries.
-If you or a loved one have been injured due to another person’s negligence, call us at 866-6MB-WINS to speak to a Montgomery personal injury lawyer about your rights and options.
+If you or a loved one have been injured due to another person's negligence, call us at 334-666-5000 to speak to a Montgomery personal injury lawyer about your rights and options.

 What Should I Do After an Injury?